Otto-G/HomeAutomation/README.md

 # HomeAutomation
 Automating different parts of the house.
 This is using [home-assistant](https://home-assistant.io/) as the base control.
 Home assistant uses github as their base repository for their code [here](https://github.com/home-assistant/home-assistant)

+ The system that Home-Assistant is running on is currently going through a change from Freenas to Debian with ZFS on Linux.

 ## Tasks that need to be run based on the day
 Monday - Friday